StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 });
 ```

-Update program.cs so client can make CORS requests:
+Update `Program.cs` so client can make CORS requests.
+This is fine for development but you'll want to lock this down in production.

 ```csharp
 ...